shavyg2/slick-for-svelte/README.md

 **Confused?**
-Paste this in your terminal inside your project
+Paste one of the following options in your terminal inside your project folder.

 1.
 ```